wayofdev/next-starter-tpl/README.md

 - Establish a **structure** and present a lifecycle perspective (dx, ci/cd, deployments);
 - Show how to create and consume shared packages, locales, assets, and API types;
 - Ship fully configured repository with integrated **tools & configs**, like tsconfig, eslint, jest, cypress, tailwind, changelogs, versioning, codecov, codeclimate, sentry, and others;
-- Clarify some **advantages** of monorepos (team cohesion, consistency, duplication, refactorings, atomic commits)
+- Clarify some **advantages** of monorepo (team cohesion, consistency, duplication, refactorings, atomic commits)
-- Created as GitHub template, upstream code sync GitHub action can be used, to allways pull latest changes from this template.

 <br>